index-now-813dc308-0147-458d-aa58-ce8115d2bdda Book an Appointment

 TF-CBT or EMDR (if available), safety planning

-This reference indicates that telepsychiatry is a suitable platform for many evidence-based interventions but should include clear triage pathways and collaboration with local services when needed.
+This reference indicates that telepsychiatry is a suitable platform for many evidence-based interventions.
+It should include clear triage pathways and collaboration with local services when needed.

 Managing ADHD and Anxiety Disorders in Youth